 The use of unattended ground sensors has permitted high-tech forces, like the USA and NATO, to enhance intelligence, surveillance, and reconnaissance abilities to a degree making adversaries' cover and concealment limited at best.
 This is also why extensive R&D investments are now made to develop new forms of concealments.
-Cheap and manoeuvrable micro- and nano-drones are also being developed for use in reconnaissance and surveillance, as is wearable sensor technology, to provide location and navigation data and uninterrupted communication between troops and UAVs in areas where GPS signals are weak or absent.15 The possibility for uninterrupted communication the information from sensors will be non-existent or of limited practical use.
+Cheap and manoeuvrable micro- and nano-drones are also being developed for use in reconnaissance and surveillance, as is wearable sensor technology, to provide location and navigation data and uninterrupted communication between troops and UAVs in areas where GPS signals are weak or absent.
+The possibility for uninterrupted communication should not be underestimated, as without communication the information from sensors will be non-existent or of limited practical use.